Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/ale-gallon.md

 aliases: ["Ale (Gallon)"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Player's Handbook p.
-158. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+158. Available in the SRD and the Basic Rules."
 ---
 # Ale (Gallon)
 *Food and Drink*